 - Waterbugs and Dragonflies book.
 This is a lovely story, which explains death in a more gentle way.

 - Finally a scrapbook (not pictured), this can be used to collect memories and thoughts.
 Even as adults it’s hard to get our feelings out in the open, to question why babies and children die, so having a space for a sibling to collect their thoughts about the world after losing their much-wanted brother and sister.

 The box can be decorated to how they would like, and keep any special items which they collect in there.

 Supporting the children too

-Children are often forgotten when supporting family members, they are labeled as being resilient, yes this may be true, but they too need to be supported.
+Children are often forgotten when supporting family members, they are labelled as being resilient, yes this may be true, but they too need to be supported.
 After all, they had their hopes and hearts broken too.

 For more information on receiving one, please contact the Facebook page or via email.

 - Musgrove Park Hospital Rowan Room